jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "I can live without faith," she said quietly; "but I give you warning now, that without you and my child I could not and would not live.
 If death comes to me first,&mdash;well! if not"&mdash;

-"You will live as long as there is any one for whom you <p class="pagenum">Begin page 123</p> can make the burden of life less heavy," he said, "and so will I so far as we can control our own fate.
+"You will live as long as there is any one for whom you <hr><p class="pagenum">Page 123</p> can make the burden of life less heavy," he said, "and so will I so far as we can control our own fate.
 It has been all the creed I could boast of for many years, Alice, to say, 'I believe there are those whom I must live to help.'
 I give it to you, now, in return for that of which I have robbed you; take it for what it is worth."

 "I believe there are those whom I must live to help, "she repeated slowly."It is a better creed than poor Jennie's, Fred.
 'I believe there are those whom I must live to help!'"A sudden light came to her eyes, a smile to her lips.
 "I will begin with you!" she cried.
 "Why, how abominably selfish I am, to keep you here talking theology, when you are tired to death and half starved, I dare say."